Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

 where $\hat\Sigma^{\frac12}$ is the matrix square root of the symmetric positive definite matrix $\hat\Sigma$ and $\hat\Sigma^{-\frac12}$ is its inverse.
 As this \textit{full} normalization is not common in the literature, we also compare it with the more common \textit{diagonal} normalization, where each dimension is scaled by the inverse of its standard deviation individually without changing correlations between variables, i.e.,

 When normalizing the training data, the output of the estimated propagator has to be scaled back to the original scale before comparing it with the test data.
-When using multi-precision arithmetic (512 bit), we do not normalize the data as we do not suffer from numerical instability in this case.
+When using multi-precision arithmetic (512 bit), we do not normalize the data, as numerical instability does not arise in this case.

-We use the R programming language \citep{R} to implement our simulation study.
-To evaluate \eqref{eq:beta}, we need to solve systems of linear equations.
+We implement the simulation study in the R programming language \citep{R}.
+To evaluate \cref{eq:beta}, systems of linear equations need to be solved.
 If the matrix $X\tr X$ is numerically close to being singular (not invertible), numerical instabilities can cause inaccurate results.
-Thus, this is a crucial part of our implementation.
+Thus, this is a crucial part of the implementation.
 While the standard approach in R relies on the LAPACK routine \texttt{DGESV}, we found improved numerical performance by using the Armadillo library \citep{Armadillo} for our single and double precision implementations.
-Specifically, we employ Armadillo's \texttt{solve} function with the options \texttt{refine}, \texttt{equilibrate}, \texttt{allow\_ugly}, and \texttt{likely\_sympd}, which typically yields more accurate results in our context.
+Specifically, we employ Armadillo's \texttt{solve} function with the options \texttt{refine}, \texttt{equilibrate}, \texttt{allow\_ugly}, and \texttt{likely\_sympd}, which typically yields more accurate results in this context.
 For the multi-precision implementation (512 bit), we use the MPLAPACK \citep{mplapack} routine \texttt{RGESV}.